OpenNebula/vOneCloud-docs/docs/source/guest_configuration/template_building.rst

 Network & SSH
 -------------

+Networking information can be passed onto the VM, namely the information needed to correctly configure each one of the VM network interfaces.

 You can add here an public keys that will be available in the VM at launch time to configure user access through SSH.

 User Inputs